 Considering the fact that you can withdraw quickly from debt funds, these can provide a good option to park your emergency fund.
 These also generally give better returns than savings banks accounts interest (6-8% from liquid funds compared to 3-4% savings bank account).

 Emergency Fund Hack #1.
 Use your credit card as an emergency fund

 Your credit card can actually prove to be a good short term emergency fund option as it allows you immediate access to cash while giving you a month or more to pay your dues.
 It, therefore, makes sense to pay your credit card dues on time and keep the limit free.

 Emergency Fund Hack #2.
 Get your health insured

-Having a health insurance gives your emergency funds a virtual boost.
-In case your emergency is a health related one, health insurance can take care of large medical expenses and can save you substantial sums of money.
+Having health insurance gives your emergency funds a virtual boost.
+In case your emergency is a health-related one, health insurance can take care of large medical expenses and can save you substantial sums of money.

 Tip: Choose health insurance that provides no co-pay and cashless hospitalization facility.

 Takeaways for you:

 - Go with 3-6 months expenses as your emergency fund corpus.